wllfaria/writings/implementing-syntax-highlighting.md

 	 }
 ```

-Similarly, we need to modify our `fill` function, for simplicity, we are going to accept a closure that takes in a row and column number, and produces a `Color`, so we can pass any implementation we want as long as it matches the signature.
+Similarly, we need to modify our `fill` function, for simplicity, we are going to accept a closure that takes in a row and column number and produces a `Color`, so we can pass any implementation we want as long as it matches the signature.

 ```diff-rust
 -    pub fn fill<T, U>(&mut self, mut code: T)